masesgroup/KEFCore/src/documentation/articles/externalapplication.md

 ---
 title: External applications of KEFCore
-_description: Describes how to use data managed by Entity Framework Core provider for Apache Kafka from external applications
+_description: Describes how to use data managed by Entity Framework Core provider for Apache Kafka™ from external applications
 ---

 # KEFCore: external application

-[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) shall convert the entities used within the model in something viable from the backend.
+[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/) shall convert the entities used within the model in something viable from the backend.
-Continuing from the concepts introduced in [serialization](serialization.md), an external application can use the data stored in the topics in a way it decides: [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) gives some helpers to get back the CLR Entity objects stored in the topics.
+Continuing from the concepts introduced in [serialization](serialization.md), an external application can use the data stored in the topics in a way it decides: [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/) gives some helpers to get back the CLR Entity objects stored in the topics.

 > IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can change without notice.

 ## Basic concepts

 An external application may want to be informed about data changes in the topics and want to analyze the Entity was previously managed from the EFCore application.
-Within the core packages there is the `EntityExtractor` class which contains, till now, few methods and one accepts a raw `ConsumerRecord<byte[], byte[]>` from Apache Kafka.
+Within the core packages there is the `EntityExtractor` class which contains, till now, few methods and one accepts a raw `ConsumerRecord<byte[], byte[]>` from Apache Kafka™.
 The method reads the info stored in the `ConsumerRecord<byte[], byte[]>` and returns the Entity object with the filled properties.

 It is possible to build a new application which subscribe to a topic created from the EFCore application.